 Which agencies handle advertising for Next?
-Find out more from the Adbrands Account Assignments
+Find out more from Adbrands Account Assignments

 Who are the competitors of Next?
-See Clothing & Fashion Sector index for other companies.
+See also Retail Sector for other companies